-The examination consists of a mix of single and multiple answer multiple-choice questions, and short constructed response questions that assess general knowledge and application, and case-based questions that assess diagnostic and clinical decision-making abilities.
+The examination consists of a mix of single and multiple answer multiple-choice questions that assess knowledge, application of knowledge, diagnosis, and clinical decision-making.

 Canadian orthodontists are required to have broad knowledge and skills in seven domains.
 The blueprint found in the NDSE Protocol indicates the domains and approximate percentage of questions in each domain.